Phenylalanine

 Phenylalanine (symbol Phe or F) is an essential α-amino acid with the formula C_{9}H_{11}NO_{2}.
 It can be viewed as a benzyl group substituted for the methyl group of alanine, or a phenyl group in place of a terminal hydrogen of alanine.
 This essential amino acid is classified as neutral, and nonpolar because of the inert and hydrophobic nature of the benzyl side chain.
 The L-isomer is used to biochemically form proteins coded for by DNA.
-Phenylalanine is a precursor for tyrosine, the monoamine neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline), and the skin pigment melanin.
-It is encoded by the codons UUU and UUC.
+Phenylalanine is a precursor for tyrosine, the monoamine neurotransmitters dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline), and the biological pigment melanin.
+It is encoded by the messenger RNA codons UUU and UUC.